tripledio/tripledio.github.io/_courses/08-hexagonal-architecture-immersion.md

 ## Duration

 This course takes at minimum 2 days.
-This allows us to go more in depth during the hands-on sessions.
+This allows us to go more in-depth during the hands-on sessions.
 Obviously, we can tailor the contents of this course to better suit your needs.
 Did we mention we also give workshops on other topics?
 Maybe a combination would suit your organization better, [contact us](/contact/), and let's see how we can help you!

 ## Sounds great